 Advising and Supervision

 Students are advised to read section 1.6 of the Graduate General Regulations and the School's guidelines for supervisory committees.
 Upon admission, students are assigned an interim advisor.
-Once the student's senior supervisor has been confirmed, which is typically the interim, in consultation with the supervisor, a minimum of two other faculty members are invited to join the student's supervisory committee by the beginning of the third term.
-Although the Graduate Studies Committee aims to select interim advisors with expertise in the student's research area who have the time and capacity to supervise, the student or interim advisor might decide another faculty member is better suited to be the senior supervisor.
+Once the student's supervisor has been confirmed, which is typically the interim, in consultation with the supervisor, a minimum of two other faculty members are invited to join the student's supervisory committee by the beginning of the third term.
+Although the Graduate Studies Committee aims to select interim advisors with expertise in the student's research area who have the time and capacity to supervise, the student or interim advisor might decide another faculty member is better suited to be the supervisor.

 Students will be required by the Graduate Program Committee to demonstrate adequate command of any language that is essential to the completion of their thesis.

-Students who have completed equivalent graduate courses should consult their senior supervisor to evaluate course substitutions or waivers.
+Students who have completed equivalent graduate courses should consult their supervisor to evaluate course substitutions or waivers.

 Academic Requirements within the Graduate General Regulations